lockevod/Karoo-KActions/README.md

    - Enable or disable notifications for different events: start, end, pause, and resumption of the ride.

 2. **Configure phone numbers**:
-   - Add up to 3 phone numbers that will receive notifications.
+   - Add one phone numbers that will receive notifications.
-   - Numbers should be entered without the '+' sign and with the country code (example: 34675123123).
+   - Numbers should be entered with E164 format (with the '+' sign and with the country code example: 34675123123).

 3. **Customize messages**:
    - Personalize messages for each type of event (start, end, pause, resumption).